Robert Haldane: Evangelism

 Robert's tutor was David Bogue of Gosport.
 After reading about the start of the French Revolution he grew to disapprove strongly of the war with France.
 Robert resolved to devote himself to advancing Christianity.
 In 1795 Robert converted to the evangelical church shortly after his brother James converted.
 Robert became one of the first members of the London Missionary Society in 1795, the same year that he was converted.
 He offered the British Government and the East India Company to sell Airthrey Estate in order to set up a vast mission in Bengal but was turned down by the East India Company, and the mission was abandoned.

 In December 1797 he also joined his brother and some others in the formation of the "Society for the Propagation of the Gospel at Home," in building chapels or "tabernacles" for congregations, in supporting missionaries, and in maintaining institutions for the education of young men to carry on the work of evangelization.
 In 1798 he sold the Airthrey Estate to Robert Abercromby to obtain funding for his mission work and with the funds raised to set up the Society for Propagating the Gospel at Home in Edinburgh.
 In 1799 Robert organised for Plean Estate to be sold and this was bought in 1800 by Francis Simpson.

-Over the next twelve years (1798–1810) he gave over £70,000 pounds; this was used to further the cause of the Society for Propagating the Gospel at Home by building chapels for congregations, supporting missionaries and helping to maintain institutions for young men to be educated to carry on the work of evangelization.
+Over the next twelve years (1798–1810) he gave over £70,000; this was used to further the cause of the Society for Propagating the Gospel at Home by building chapels for congregations, supporting missionaries and helping to maintain institutions for young men to be educated to carry on the work of evangelization.
 Robert was inspired by George Whitefield's two tabernacles in London and built preaching centres strategically placed throughout Scotland.
 These tabernacles were located in Glasgow, Dundee, Perth, Thurso, Wick, Edinburgh and Elgin.
 His brother James took over the Edinburgh tabernacle until 1851.